Cloud Computing - Managing Data Protection Compliance, Risks, and Accountability

 Practical guidelines on how to identify specific data protection compliance aspects, risks and demonstrate accountability under the EU General Data Protection Regulation (GDPR) in the cloud computing domain.

-Paolo Balboni, Extraordinary Professor of Privacy Law, Maastricht University
+Paolo Balboni, Professor of Privacy Law, Maastricht University

-Daniele Cattedu, Chief Technology Officer, Cloud Security Alliance
+Daniele Catteddu, Chief Technology Officer, Cloud Security Alliance

 Cosimo Monda, Director, European Centre on Privacy and Cybersecurity, Maastricht University